Faculty and Projects

 Steephanson Anthonymuthu

-The efficacy of an intervention, such as a vaccine, can be established through the estimation of several numerical measures.
-Analyzing normal and continuous data for vaccine efficacy is much flexible and many tools are available to measure the efficacy.
-In response to the growing interest in measures of disease severity when the outcome variable is binary/ordinal, especially when observations are clustered or measured longitudinally or zero inflated, non-parametric method can be employed for efficacy methods with some limitations.
-Also, much convenient parametric method with latent variables approaches via generalized linear mixed models (GLMM) for vaccine efficacy under different design settings can be discussed in this project.
-The student will learn about selection criteria in mixed-models and perform simulation studies in R to explore their performance under different settings.
-Students with some experience coding in R are encouraged to apply.
+Relative effect size estimation (a measure of stochastic superiority) for treatments is commonly used in medicine and epidemiology.
+Analyzing normal and continuous data for relative effect size estimation is much more flexible, and many tools are available.
+Estimating the relative effect size of treatments for non-normal data models is always challenging.
+In response to the growing interest when the outcome variable is binary or ordinal, especially when observations are clustered, measured longitudinally, or zero-inflated, non-parametric methods can be employed with some limitations.
+In this work, a much more convenient parametric method via generalized linear mixed models (GLMM) under a Bayesian approach will be discussed.
+The student will learn about selection criteria in mixed models and perform simulation studies in R to explore their performance under different settings.
+Students with some experience coding in R and Bayesian statistics are encouraged to apply.

 Tobacco Center of Regulatory Science (TCORS, Public Health/Medicine)